alovajs/alovajs.github.io/docs/resource/01-request-adapter/01-alova-mock.md

 ### Exclude mock code in production

-The mock data is generally only used in the development environment, and will be switched to the actual interface in the production environment, so this mock code becomes useless in the production environment.
-At this time, we can exclude this code by judging the environment variables. , you just need to do:
+Mock data is generally used only in the development environment and is replaced by the real interface in production, so this mock code becomes useless there.
+You can exclude it by checking environment variables, as shown below:

 ```javascript
 const alovaFetch = adapterFetch();